 This song came from a desire to sing words I wish to hear and feel more often.
-I often seek a deeper solace and remembering of life’s safety and wellness, inside a world that so often feels so far from well.
+It is offered for our collective remembering that we may rest inside the deep solace of life’s ultimate safety and wellness, even in challenge, even in death.

 Composer & Copyright

 Original song by Lisa G. Littlebird with beautiful guitar arrangement by Zan Moore.

 Recording by Lisa G. Littlebird with Zan Moore on guitar.

 All is so well, our bones are made from ancient stars

 All is so well, the sky sings how small we are